ty-morris/banks_de_project_py/README.md

     return df

 def load_to_db(conn, table_name, df):
+    # Write the DataFrame to a specified table in the SQLite database
     df.to_sql(table_name, conn, if_exists='replace', index=False)
     print(f"Data successfully written to table '{table_name}' in the database.")

 def run_queries(conn, query):
+    # Print the query statement and execute the query
     print(f"Executing query:\n{query}")
     cursor = conn.cursor()
     cursor.execute(query)
     results = cursor.fetchall()
+    # Print all results from the query
     for row in results:
         print(row)

-# Define the URL and the table attributes
+# Define the URL and the table attributes for data extraction
 url = "https://web.archive.org/web/20230908091635/https://en.wikipedia.org/wiki/List_of_largest_banks"
 table_attribs = ['bank name', 'MC_USD_Billion']
-exchange_rate = exchange_rate_csv

-# Extract data
+# Extract data using the extract() function
 df = extract(url, table_attribs)

 # Path to the exchange rate CSV file
 exchange_rate_file = 'exchange_rate.csv'

-# Transform data
+# Transform the extracted data using the transform() function
 df_transformed = transform(df, exchange_rate_file)

 # Connect to the SQLite database
 conn = sqlite3.connect('Banks.db')

-# Define the table name
+# Define the table name for the database
 table_name = 'Largest_banks'

-# Load the transformed data to the database
+# Load the transformed data into the database using the load_to_db() function
 load_to_db(conn, table_name, df_transformed)

-# Define the queries
+# Define sample queries to be executed on the database
 queries = [
-    "SELECT * FROM Largest_banks",
-    "SELECT AVG(MC_USD_Billion) FROM Largest_banks",
-    "SELECT `bank name` FROM Largest_banks LIMIT 5"
-]
+    "SELECT * FROM Largest_banks",  # Query to select all records from the table "SELECT AVG(MC_USD_Billion) FROM Largest_banks",  # Query to calculate the average market capitalization in USD "SELECT `bank name` FROM Largest_banks LIMIT 5"  # Query to select the names of the top 5 banks ]

-# Execute the queries
+# Execute the queries using the run_queries() function
 for query in queries:
     run_queries(conn, query)

-# Close the connection
+# Close the database connection
 conn.close()